Generative Design for Manufacturing | Autodesk Fusion

 Here are five tips to consider when editing generative design studies, from the Smooth command to the Zebra Analysis tool.

 The value of Fusion generative design and manufacturing capabilities to engineers goes well beyond the current generation of existing CAM systems.
-Let’s take a look at 8 reasons why.
+Let’s take a look at eight reasons why.

-Generative design is revolutionizing various stages in the manufacturing process.
+Generative design is revolutionising various stages in the manufacturing process.
 Here are some common applications:

-Generative design is an innovative computer-aided design process wherein software, powered by artificial intelligence, is used to create multiple optimized design solutions based on specific input criteria.
+Generative design is an innovative computer-aided design process wherein software, powered by artificial intelligence, is used to create multiple optimised design solutions based on specific input criteria.

 Here's how it works: